 Perrin then catches up with Mat and Thom in Caemlyn.
 He meets with Elayne as well and comes to an agreement that makes Perrin practically lord of the Two Rivers.
 Morgase reunites and then stays with Elayne.
 The last we see of Perrin is him Traveling to the field of Merrilor where the other armies are gathering to meet with Rand.

 A final scene with Perrin is during the epilogue where he discovers the wolf Boundless within the Wolf Dream is actually Noam, the man he met when traveling with Moiraine.
 Noam had been locked up and had lost all of his humanity.
 He had been consumed by being a wolf.
 Perrin learns that Noam had a tragic life.
 He lost his family and was being abused.
-Noam chose to fully become a wolf as an escape.
-This helps Perrin come to terms with his decision or balance he had reached.
+Noam chose to fully become a wolf, or enter the Wolf Dream entirely, as an escape.
+This helps Perrin come to terms with his decision, or balance, he has reached.

-Egwene convinces Nynaeve to return to the White Tower after they meet, with Elayne, in Tel’aran’rhiod and they discover Alviarin and another Black Sister were spying on them.
+Egwene convinces Nynaeve to return to the White Tower after they meet, with Elayne, in Tel’aran’rhiod and they discover Alviarin and another Black Sister were spying on them there in the dream world.
 Egwene is convinced Mesaana is still in the Tower and begins a hunt to find her.
 Several Aes Sedai have been killed alone in their rooms, which Egwene attributes to Mesaana’s work.

 We find out later that it is actually the Seanchan assassins who stayed behind after the attack on the White Tower to cause maximum damage.
 We find this out through Gawyn, who is a nuisance to Egwene at first because he disrupts her trap to capture the murderer in the Tower.
 He goes to Caemlyn and has a heart-to-heart with Elayne and then speaks with a former sul’dam to get answers about the dagger he kept after fighting off the assassin the first time.
 He rushes back to Egwene just in time to get cornered by three of the assassins as they attempt to kill Egwene while she is in Tel’aran’rhiod.
-He fights off all three despite the fact they have ter’angreal that make them more lethal (at the cost of their lives).
-He defeats them but is dying when Egwene returns and heals him by bonding him as her Warder.
+He fights off all three despite the fact they have ter’angreal that make them more lethal (while also poisoning them or sapping their life energy?).
+He defeats them but is dying when Egwene returns to the waking world and heals him by bonding him as her Warder.

 The reason Egwene was in Tel’aran’rhiod was two-fold.
 She holds a meeting with the Wise Ones and the Sea Folk and strike a deal that they each would trade apprentices so they could all learn from each other while maintaining their autonomy.
 She then has the Wise Ones stay with her after this meeting as she had laid a trap for the Black Ajah.
 The trap is sprung and they go to fight the Black Sisters and hopefully capture Mesaana.
 It is here that we see the Wise Ones’ mastery of the dream world.
 They are absolutely lethal in the fight as they manipulate their surroundings.